theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 Both are then passed to a `Retriever` interface, which we can swap out (e.g. for retrieving abstract fragments or whole abstracts or for totally different retrieval architecture).
-The retriever interacts with the `OpenSearch API`, which we wrapped and called `OpenSearch Connector`, to retrieve the requested documents from a given index (e.g. index for abstracts or fragments).
+The retriever interacts with the `OpenSearch API`, using wrapper-functionality that we encapsulated in our `OpenSearch Connector`, to retrieve the requested documents from a given index (e.g. index for abstracts or fragments).